unm-historiography/2018-spring/The Annales School/desiree_Questions.md

 - Green and Troup state," A social and cultural barrier is raised to replace the imperfect geographical barrier which is always being broken in a variety of ways."(p.
 108) Overcoming disparities seem to be a common thread in histories, the *Us vs. Them*, Men vs. Woman.
 Have _Annales_ aided in breaking down these barriers or are we still stuggling to execute _Annal_ philosophies given our current political and social context?
 As globalization continues to infiltrate the "mountains and lowlands" can "barriers" truly be overcome?

+9: all good questions but all kind of ask the same thing: is Annales thinking still useful?